Date: April 6-18, 2026

 Attend church service at Amott Road Baptist Church

-Panel discussion with women who have crossed from the Maria Skobtsova House into the UK
+Panel discussion with former guests of the Maria Skobtsova House who are now in the UK

 Day 8